 As they have now been in use for close to a decade, the purpose of this update is to ensure they continue to reflect contemporary developments in practice and knowledge, while supporting all educators to best meet the learning and development needs of each child.

-A national consortium led by a partnership between Macquarie University, Queensland University of Technology and Edith Cowan University has been engaged by all governments to deliver the 2021 National Quality Framework (NQF) Approved Learning Frameworks (ALFs) Update project.
+A national consortium led by a partnership between Macquarie University, Queensland University of Technology and Edith Cowan University has been engaged by ACECQA to deliver the 2021 National Quality Framework (NQF) Approved Learning Frameworks (ALFs) Update project.

-Find out more about the update and take part in the first round of consultation by completing a survey on the Approved Learning Frameworks Update webpage.
+Find out more about the update and take part in the second round of consultation by reading the Discussion Paper, completing a survey, or making a written submission on the Approved Learning Frameworks Update webpage.